falkr/ttm4115/pages/unit-9-comp/teamwork-1.md

 Do the following:

-  * Use `mqtt.item.ntnu.no` with port `1883` as broker.
+  * Use `mqtt20.iik.ntnu.no` with port `1883` as broker.
   * Download the [code of the command component](https://github.com/falkr/stmpy-components/blob/master/TimerCommandSender.py) and study it.
   * Adjust the topics.
-  * Run the component and see commands coming in by using MQTT.fx for debugging.
+  * Run the component and see commands coming in by using MQTTX for debugging.

 ## Step 2: Implement the Components